Mortal/bbfetch/README.md

-For other BlackBoard automation purposes, the `blackboard/examples/` directory contains examples of how to download all forum posts for a course, how to download the list of groups, and how to download the list of when students last accessed the course website.
+For other BlackBoard automation purposes, the `blackboard/examples/` directory contains examples of how to download all forum posts for a course, how to download the list of groups, how to download a list of email addresses for each group of students, and how to download the list of when students last accessed the course website.

 The project uses the following 3rd party modules: